 If you're awake during cardiac catheterization, your doctor may ask you to:

-The table may be tilted at times.
+The table you lie on during the procedure may be tilted at times.
 But a safety strap keeps you on the table.
-Tell your health care team if you have any discomfort.
+Tell your healthcare team if you have any discomfort.

 You usually spend a few hours in a recovery room after cardiac catheterization.
 How long you need to stay in the hospital depends on your health and why you had the procedure.